hmlendea/more-cultural-names-ek/README.md

 It currently brings around **2,350** new cultural landed title names!
 It was last updated for EK version 0.2.3.5, CK2 version 3.0.1.1

+Note: The vast majority of those names are made-up, as in the canon we only have very few places with their names translated into other language.

 # Useful links

 - [GitHub page](https://github.com/hmlendea/CK2-EK-MoreCulturalNames)